๐Ÿ” Thieves love kidsโ€™ data. Letโ€™s ruin their plans.

 The news: A 19-year-old college student was recently sentenced to four years in prison and ordered to pay roughly $14 million in restitution for hacking into a student information system used by K-12 school districts.

-The cyberattacker, Matthew Lane, was accused of gaining access to data that included names, email addresses, Social Security numbers, and more.
 Lane allegedly told PowerSchool officials that if the company paid him $2.85 million in Bitcoin, he wouldn't leak the data of more than 60 million students and 10 million teachers.
 PowerSchool, now facing multiple lawsuits, paid the ransom.

 What it means for young people: Schools and education platforms collect student data way before students can monitor or protect their own digital identities.
 Once that data is leaked, cybercriminals can use even the most basic information to create fake identities or fuel realistic phishing scams.
 The consequences of this kind of data breach almost always extend well beyond the initial incident.

-Tip for parents & mentors: School usernames and passwords provide access to more than just grades, so treat them just like banking credentials.
+Tips for parents & mentors: School usernames and passwords provide access to more than just grades, so treat them just like banking credentials.
 Use strong, unique passwords and, if possible, you definitely want to enable two-factor authentication.

 Watch for warning signs that data thieves are at work, such as unexpected password reset emails or messages asking for personal information.